scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 # Deploy Scalar DL Auditor on AWS

+Scalar DL Auditor is an optional component that manages the identical states of Ledger and helps Scalar DL clients to detect Byzantine faults.
 This guide shows you how to manually deploy Scalar DL Auditor on a managed database service and a managed Kubernetes service in AWS as part of deploying Scalar DL for production.
-If you have not deployed Scalar DL Ledger, please follow [Deploy Scalar DL on AWS](./ManualDeploymentGuideScalarDLOnAWS.md) guide.

 ## What we create